devdacian/solidity-fuzzing-comparison/README.md

 # Solidity Fuzzing Challenge: Foundry vs Echidna vs Medusa #

 A comparison of solidity fuzzing tools [Foundry](https://book.getfoundry.sh/), Echidna & Medusa.
-This challenge set is not intended to be an academically rigorous benchmark but rather to present the experience of an auditor "in the trenches"; the goal is finding the best performance "out of the box" with as little guidance & tweaking as possible.
+This challenge set is not intended to be an academically rigorous benchmark but rather to present the experiences of an auditor "in the trenches"; the goal is finding the best performance "out of the box" with as little guidance & tweaking as possible.

 ## Setup ##